RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 - Don't use essential properties.
 - Use image sequences;&nbsp;Render to *openEXR* instead than *PNG*.
 - Avoid the puppet tool.
+- Restart After Effects every hour.
+- Keep the After Effects project as small as possible.

 Some tools are more compute-intensive than others.
 You have to know which ones to avoid or to optimize to fix performance issues in your rigs.
 You must know that Duik only uses native After Effects features, it automates things you could do by yourself (provided you have a lot of time to spend at it).
 This means it is not Duik by itself which causes performance issues, it is how native After Effects features are used together and how many of them at the same time.